migtools/mig-operator/docs/usage/StateTransferUsage.md

 ## Migrating Kubernetes resources selectively

 Once all of the PV data is migrated, users can migrate a subset of Kubernetes resources from the source to the target cluster.
 This is particularly useful for State Transfers when the users only want to migrate resources that constitute the application state.
-The users can configure _MigPlan_ fields to provide a list of Kubernetes resources with an additional label selector to further filter those resources, and then perform a _Final_ migration to migrate those resources selectively.
-Since incremental migration of Kubernetes resources is not supported by MTC, this can only be done once.
+The users can configure _MigPlan_ fields to provide a list of Kubernetes resources with an additional label selector to further filter those resources, and then perform a migration by creating _MigMigration_ CR.
 The _MigPlan_ will be closed after this migration.

+> Please note that selecting Kubernetes resources is an API only feature.
+The users are required to update MigPlan CR and create a MigMigration for it via CLI.
+Migration UI does not support this.

 ### Selecting GVKs to migrate